EFeru/hoverboard-firmware-hack-FOC/README.md

 Right to the STM32, there is a debugging header with GND, 3V3, SWDIO and SWCLK.
 Connect GND, SWDIO and SWCLK to your SWD programmer, like the ST-Link found on many STM devboards.

 If you have never flashed your sideboard before, the MCU is probably locked.
-To unlock the flash, check-out the [wiki page](link).
+To unlock the flash, check-out the wiki page [How to Unlock MCU flash](https://github.com/EmanuelFeru/hoverboard-firmware-hack-FOC/wiki/How-to-Unlock-MCU-flash).

 Do not power the mainboard from the 3.3V of your programmer!
 This has already killed multiple mainboards.